Research Data Published through Repositories

 2023 Review

 The 2023 Council agreed with the Vulnerable classification and noted that there was a trend towards reduced risk due to increasing research data management and engagement activity by libraries, which should result in increasing amounts of datasets being deposited.
-The 2023 council did also note it would be useful to see empirical data of depositing trends to assess this.
+The 2023 Council also noted it would be useful to see empirical data on depositing trends to assess this.

 Additional Comments